 1. What is the purpose of this website?

 This website is a space for Coca-Cola Canada to transparently share information about its financial support of health and well-being scientific research and partnerships.
-It also lists the health professionals and experts with whom we have proudly worked over the last five years.
+It also lists the health professionals and experts with whom we have proudly worked since 2010.
 While we have always been open about such funding, this website makes the information easily accessible and highlights the actions we have taken to provide smaller, more convenient packages, more beverage choice for all tastes and lifestyles, encourage informed choices, and market our products responsibly in Canada.

 We welcome your feedback on our efforts and your questions.
 Contact us by sending an email to: firstname.lastname@example.org.

 The vast majority of this information has been publicly available in various places.
-We understand people have questions about our research and partnerships related to health and well-being so today we are making it easier for the public to quickly find information about the programs and partnerships that we support in Canada.
+We understand people have questions about our research and partnerships related to health and well-being, so we have made it easier for the public to quickly find information about the programs and partnerships that we support in Canada.
 We will continue to update this information for Canada every 12 months.